 How has video changed the music industry, and what do you think still needs to change so that it can more fully benefit music creators?

-The Music team at YouTube is driven to create new methods to share video and create fan connection-- and we’re equally excited to see how Artists, Songwriters and their Labels are innovating on our platform and connecting with fans in ways we couldn’t anticipate.
+The Music team at YouTube is driven to create new methods to share video and create fan connections -- and we’re equally excited to see how artists, songwriters, and their labels are innovating on our platform and connecting with fans in ways we couldn’t anticipate.

 What does 2019 look like for YouTube Music?

 We’re very excited about 2019!

 We’re going to continue to build on the foundation of our previous investments and expand our offerings.
 We’re going to make it easier for Artists to get the full value of YouTube and YouTube Music -- by giving them insights into their fans, how they are interacting with the videos and music posted on YouTube, and providing actionable insights that help them better reach and communicate with them.
 We’ll continue to evolve our ticketing and merch features -- accommodating more providers and expanding coverage into additional regions.

 We’re also investing heavily in our Music App -- expanding to new countries and bringing more fans into our subscription.
 The product feature set is evolving as well: we’re excited to bring more of the artist's voice into the experience.

 It’ll be a great year for YouTube Music.

 This interview was answered by T. Jay Fowler, Head of Music Products at YouTube.
 Fowler manages teams that are focused on creating amazing experiences for music fans, helping artists grow and engage with their fanbase, and helping them drive revenue on and off the platform.
 Prior to YouTube, T. Jay was the Head of Product at the award-winning music subscription service, MOG, which was later sold to Beats Electronics in 2012.
 T. Jay stepped into the role of SVP Product & UX at Beats Music, the streaming music division of Beats Electronics.